MicrosoftDocs/azure-docs/articles/storage/common/storage-failover-overview.md

 This article describes the concepts and process involved with an account failover, and discusses how to prepare your storage account for recovery with the least amount of impact to your users.

 > [!CAUTION]
 > Storage account failover usually involves some data loss, and potentially file inconsistencies.
 In your [disaster recovery plan](storage-disaster-recovery-guidance.md), it's important to consider the impact that an account failover would have on your data before initiating one.
-For more details, see [Data loss and file or data inconsistencies](#data-loss-and-file-or-data-inconsistencies).
+For more details, see [Data loss and inconsistencies](#data-loss-and-inconsistencies).

 ## Failover options